ooples/pine_script_docs/source/concepts/Repainting.rst

 - Will your indicator display in realtime the same way it does on historical bars?
 - Are you fetching future information with your `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__ calls?

-What's important is that you understand how the tools you use behave, and if their behavior is compatible with your objectives, repainting or not.
+What's important is that you understand how the tools you use work, and if their behavior is compatible with your objectives, repainting or not.
 As you will learn if you read this page, repainting is a complex matter.
-It has many faces, and many causes.
+It has many faces and many causes.

 For Pine coders